Find Trade Colleges

 $20,516 Avg Student Debt

 Students from Colorado who attend University of Northern Colorado full time pay an average of $10,769 in tuition and fees.
-If you are from out of state, expect to pay an average of $24,159.
+Those students who come from outside the state pay an average of $24,159.
 On average, bachelor’s degree students take out $20,516 in loans while pursuing their degree.

 #23